sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/local-prototype-to-agentcore/local_prototype/README.md

 ## Next Steps

-For production deployment, see the `production_using_agentcore` directory which demonstrates how to deploy this architecture to AWS using AgentCore.
+For production deployment, see the `agentcore_app` directory which demonstrates how to deploy this architecture to AWS using AgentCore.

-## License
+## 📝 License

-TBD
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../../../LICENSE) file for details.

 ## Note